The best NBN alternatives

 Let’s take a look at some of the NBN alternatives available to Australians.

 If NBN is well and truly off the cards for you, home wireless broadband is the best alternative available in Australia.
-Home wireless broadband uses a 4G network to deliver high-speed internet through a wireless modem.
+Home wireless broadband (or 4G home internet) uses a 4G network to deliver high-speed internet through a wireless modem.